Images from books published a hundred years ago are the same source of inspiration as pictures you can find on Instagram or Imgur.

 There are a couple of great sites where public domain ebooks are available in html format.
 Most important ones are:

-Generally, it’s these three sites where any public domain content is revealed to web users for a first time.
-Other sites are in most cases republishing the books.
-For more detailed information about the sites, please read my overview of places to read books online.
+Generally, it’s these three sites where any public domain content is revealed to web users for the first time.
+Other sites are in most cases republishing these books.

 Now, here comes the second part – finding the images.
 It’s quicker than you think, as you can do it from within Google web search.